-- Interference with the Administration of Justice or the investigation of offences; - Burglary; - Offences which involve elements or acts of dishonesty, corruption, substantial financial gain or serious loss to anyone including theft, fraud and deception.
+- Interference with the administration of justice or the investigation of offences. - Burglary.

+Offences which involve elements or acts of dishonesty, corruption, substantial financial gain or serious loss to anyone including theft, fraud and deception.

-Drugs/driving offences
+Drugs and driving offences

-- Serious involvement in drugs including possession of a class A drug (e.g. heroin, morphine) or more than one Class B drug (e.g. amphetamines) and/or supplying drugs of any kind; - Reckless or dangerous driving within the last ten years; - One offence of drink driving or drunk in charge or drugs driving within the preceding ten years; - More than one offence of drink driving or drunk in charge or drugs driving; - Other serious motoring offences such as convictions within the last five years of driving without insurance, failing to stop after an accident or driving whilst disqualified; - More than three endorsable traffic convictions (including fixed penalties, excluding parking) within the last five years (for offences on different dates); - Two or more convictions for regulatory offences such as failure to renew vehicle tax within the last five years.
+- Serious involvement in drugs including possession of a Class A drug (eg, heroin, morphine) or more than one Class B drug (eg, amphetamines) and/or supplying drugs of any kind. - Reckless or dangerous driving within the last 10 years. - One offence of drink driving or drunk in charge, or drugs driving within the preceding 10 years. - More than one offence of drink driving or drunk in charge, or drugs driving. - Other serious motoring offences such as convictions within the last five years of driving without insurance, failing to stop after an accident or driving while disqualified. - More than three endorsable traffic convictions (including fixed penalties, excluding parking) within the last five years (for offences on different dates). - Two or more convictions for regulatory offences such as failure to renew vehicle tax within the last five years.